South America Weight Management Supplement Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 South America Weight Management Supplement Market Analysis by Mordor Intelligence

-The South America weight management supplement market is expected to grow significantly, with its size estimated at USD 230.43 million in 2025 and projected to reach USD 368.08 million by 2030, registering a compound annual growth rate (CAGR) of 9.82% during this period.
+South America weight management supplement market size in 2026 is estimated at USD 251.44 million, growing from 2025 value of USD 230.43 million with 2031 projections showing USD 389.02 million, growing at 9.12% CAGR over 2026-2031.
 This growth is driven by several factors, including a sharp increase in obesity rates across the region, a rising focus on fitness and health, and the growing popularity of GLP-1 receptor agonists, which highlight the importance of muscle-preserving micronutrition.
 Among product types, vitamins and minerals remain the most widely used, but essential amino acids are gaining popularity as consumers increasingly associate high-quality protein with improved metabolic health.
 The distribution landscape is shifting, with e-commerce gaining traction among consumers who value convenience.
 The competitive landscape in the market is moderately intense.
 Domestic companies are utilizing their agility to focus on niche products, such as botanical blends, while multinational corporations are introducing meal-replacement products that blur the line between food and supplements.

 Key Report Takeaways